NexusTiTi/cs2-surftimer/README.md

 Records file need to be modified
-Version now needs to be "_1.4" and "data" converted to "Main" Hopefully this will do it automatically when finishing this branch
+Version now needs to be "_1.4" and "data" converted to "Main" This should be done automatically by lua when detecting version "_1.0"

 OLD (< 1.4)
 ```